Ph.D. in Organizational Leadership Delivery

 During the residency session, students gather on Eastern's St. David’s campus (near Philadelphia) for three days of lectures, small group sessions and advising.
 The purpose of the residency is to offer students the opportunity to interact with faculty and each other and to introduce the two courses of the term.
 Syllabi for each term will be posted online near the end of the previous term and will include a complete list of required course materials (with hyperlinks to online bookstores when possible) so you can purchase your materials and begin reading well in advance of the start of class.

-The Ph.D. in Organizational Leadership residency is followed by 10 weeks of online instruction, which utilizes our distance learning technology, Blackboard.
+The Ph.D. in Organizational Leadership residency is followed by 10 weeks of online instruction, which utilizes our distance learning technology, Brightspace.
 At the end of each term, the last two weeks are devoted to a reading period when assignments are to be completed and students receive individual instruction.

 The basic calendar framework is three years of coursework followed by research for the dissertation.
 There are three terms per year: September-December, January-April, May-August, and two courses (6 credits) per term.
 This calendar was designed to be sensitive to the working professional, while maintaining the integrity of Ph.D. level work.

 A main objective of the delivery system is to utilize existing resources to provide you with an educational experience derived from our strengths.
 Therefore, the program is built upon existing graduate-level program offerings and utilizes members of the Eastern University faculty in their areas of expertise.